victoradepoju/Jhipster-microservices/README.md

 ## Overview

 This repository contains a JHipster-based microservices project consisting of a Gateway, a BookService microservice, and a JHipster Registry.
 JHipster is a free and open-source application generator used to quickly develop modern web applications and Microservices using Angular or React and the Spring Framework.
-This README provides detailed instructions for setting up, developing, and testing the project, including how to interact with the BookService API through the Gateway using Postman.
+This README provides detailed instructions for setting up, developing, and testing the project, including how to interact with the BookService API through the Gateway using Postman (or Insomnia).

 ## Project Structure